pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 A fusion engine also combines these values with magnetometer readings to estimate the module's absolute orientation relative to magnetic north and gravity as a quaternion.
 Note that in order to obtain precise absolute yaw readings, the magnetometer needs to be [calibrated](/data-collection/calibrating-the-imu/).

 The IMU is located in the top bar of the module and is sampled at 220 Hz.
-It's coordinate system is oriented with the x-axis pointing to the right, the y-axis pointing in front, and the z-axis pointing upwards.
+Its coordinate system is oriented with the x-axis pointing to the right, the y-axis pointing in front, and the z-axis pointing upwards.

 ![IMU Coordinate System](./imu_coordinate_system.jpg)